-- Place hands at least 7-1/2 in. away on both sides of the blade path -"no-hands zone".
-(Fig. AA) - Hold workpiece firmly against the fence to prevent movement toward the blade. - Turn the Laser Trac® on for prealignment of your cut. - With the power switch OFF, bring the saw blade down to the workpiece to see the cutting path of the blade. - Squeeze trigger switch to start saw. - Lower blade into workpiece with a firm downward motion. - On wider boards slide the cutting arm back toward fence to make the cut.
+- Place hands at least 7.5 in. away from the path of the blade - out of the "no-hands zone" (see (1) in Fig. BB on next page). - Hold workpiece firmly against the fence to prevent movement toward the blade. - Turn the laser guide on for prealignment of your cut. - With the power switch OFF, bring the saw blade down to the workpiece to see the cutting path of the blade. - Squeeze trigger switch to start saw. - Lower blade into workpiece with a firm downward motion.